 Regency straw bonnet, 1820s.
-Rare all-original condition.
+Rare all-original condition and sold to the Costume Institute.

 Silk damask wedding shoes of Elizabeth Rockwood Farnsworth, c.
 April 28, 1754.
 Provenance: handwritten note on the sole of one shoe with date of the wedding.